krispyarena/advanced-java-programming/bin/exception_handling/exNotes.md

     Finally block won't execute if program exits either by calling System.exit() or by causing a fatal error that forces the process to abort.

+Throws Keyword

+    - if a method doesnot handle a checked exception by using try,catch,finally blocks then the method must declare exception using the throws keyword.
+    - throws keyword helps to forward exception to method caller which can be again forwarded up in the heirarchy.
+    - if all the calling methods are using throws and no more calling method is available to handle the exception JVM itself will handle the exception.
+    - throws keyword appears at the end of the method's singnature.

+        example:

+        class ThrowsException{

+            static void divide(int a, int b) throws ArithmeticException{
+                int c = a/b;
+            }

+            public static void main(String[] args){
+                try{
+                    divide(12,0);
+                }
+                catch(ArithmeticException e){
+                    e.printStackTrace();
+                }
+            }
+        }

 Throw Keyword

     - used to explicitly throw an exception